AP-B-AI-ML-Ops/project-bazaaer/README.md

 # Dataset

-I will use a dataset containing images of 5 different dog breeds for image classifiaction.
+I will use a dataset containing images of all letters of the alfabet in sign language: https://www.kaggle.com/datasets/grassknoted/asl-alphabet.
 I will get the training and validation data trough kaggle API.
 I plan to download and check for updates uning the Kaggle API.
 The API allows you to only dowload the metadata.
 That way, I can easily check for updates in the dataset.

 # Project Explanation

-The goal of this project is to develop a machine learning model capable of classifying images into one of five dog breeds.
+The goal of this project is to develop a machine learning model capable of interpreting sign language.
+I want to make i so the model and web server support batch processing, so you can make a word in sign language and the model will respond with an estimateof that word.

 # Flows & Actions